Vertex algebra of extended operators in 4d N=2 superconformal field theories: Extended operators in twisted Schur cohomology

 Here $\bD^X$ denotes the descent operation corresponding to the exact generator $X$.

-While there is a continuum of exact generators with which to perform descent, a combination of $\TT_\pm$-cohomology equivalence of various descent operations together with requiring finiteness of the descent operator reduces this web to a finite set in which each successive descent increases the world volume dimension of the descent operator by one.
-Each $\bD^X$ acts on the proceeding operator by a (fermionic) supercharge, so flips the statistics of the descent operator; each $\bD^X$ changes the $\U(1)_r$ charge by $\pm1$; $\bD^X$ preserves the chiral weight, $h_\cO$, under the holomorphic conformal $\sl_2$ symmetry of the VOA plane; and $\bD^X$ commutes with twist translations in the sense that $\bD^X[\del_z\cO]~=~\del_z\bD^{X'}[\cO]$, so $\del_z$ still acts as the translation generator of the extended vertex algebra.
-Thus, descent operators, though extended operators in 4d, behave like vertex operators inserted in the VOA plane.
+While there is a continuum of exact generators with which to perform descent, by combining $\TT_\pm$-cohomology equivalences between various descent operations with the requirement that descent operators be finite, the set of possible descent operators is reduced to a finite set or web.
+Within this web, each successive descent increases the world volume dimension of the descent operator by one.
+Each $\bD^X$ acts on the preceding operator by a (fermionic) supercharge, so flips the statistics of the descent operator; each $\bD^X$ changes the $\U(1)_r$ charge by $\pm1$; $\bD^X$ preserves the chiral weight of $\cO$, $h_\cO$, under the holomorphic conformal $\sl_2$ symmetry of the VOA plane; and $\bD^X$ commutes with twist translations in the sense that $\bD^X[\del_z\cO] =_\TT \del_z\bD^X[\cO]$, so $\del_z$ still acts as the translation generator of the extended vertex algebra.
+Here ``$=_\TT$'' means equal in $\TT_\pm$ cohomology.

-The resulting descent web is shown in figure \ref{tree}.
-The arrows are the descent operations labelled by their corresponding generators. $P_\pm$ are certain light-like translations and $M_{\pm3}$ are light-like combinations of boosts and rotations, defined below.
+The resulting descent web is shown in figure \ref{web}.
+The arrows are the descent operations labeled by their corresponding generators. $P_\pm$ are certain light-like translations and $M_{\pm3}$ are light-like combinations of boosts and rotations, defined below.
 These generators also determine the space-time world volumes of the descent operators; they are illustrated in figure \ref{fig1} below.
-We have introduced shorthand names, $\bL^\pm$, $\bS$, $\hbS$, $\hbW^\pm$, for the iterated descent operations.
+We have introduced shorthand names, $\bL^\pm$, $\bS$, $\hbS_{\dots}$, $\hbW^\pm_{\dots}$, for the iterated descent operations.
 The $\pm$ superscripts are correlated with the $\U(1)_r$ charges.
-The statistics of the descent operators alternate between the rows of figure \ref{tree}, while their chiral weights are all the same.
+The statistics of the descent operators alternate between the rows of figure \ref{web}, while their chiral weights are all the same.
 This is reminiscent of the structure of the chiral half of a 2d topological SCFT.
-But, as we will discuss below, it is not at all clear whether the enlarged vertex algebra has the structure of a superconformal vertex algebra.
+But, as will become evident later, it is not at all clear whether the enlarged vertex algebra has the structure of a superconformal vertex algebra.